ADMISSIONS FOR Ph.D. IN COUNSELOR EDUCATION AND SUPERVISION

 In accordance with Title VI of the Civil Rights Act and Title IX of the Education Amendments of 1972, the Chair of Counseling and Behavioral Sciences accepts applications for admission from students without regard to ethnicity, race, color, sex, age, disability status, or national origin.

 Applicants must first be admitted to Graduate Studies.
-Application, all official transcripts, and proof of immunizations must be sent to the Office of Admissions, University of Holy Cross (UHC), 4123 Woodland Dr., New Orleans, LA 70131.
+Application, and all official transcripts, must be sent to the Office of Admissions, University of Holy Cross (UHC), 4123 Woodland Dr., New Orleans, LA 70131.

 To be considered for admission to the Doctoral Program in Counseling, applicants must hold a Master’s degree in Counseling from a regionally accredited program and submit the following prior to the due date of the semester for which they are applying, sent directly to the Office of Admissions:

 2. Official transcripts for all prior undergraduate and graduate course work, which

 The following should be sent directly to Dr. Carolyn White, Dean of the College of Counseling, Education, and Business: